happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 ## Is it a right decision?

-Yes, I was right, and it is even gets righter as my study continues.
+Yes, I was right, and it is even getting righter as my study continues.

-I started with [a official guide][off], quite a good place to start from ZERO.
+I started with an [official guide][off], quite a good place to start from ZERO.

 Then I found [RailsforZombies][rfz].
 I had never seen some cooler screencasts before.
 Again, it is definitely friendly for absolute beginners.